Education Endowment Foundation research

 Better Thinking for Better Learning Project, funded by SHINE

-- Of the children who took part in P4C throughout the project, 26% achieved level 5 in reading, 69% achieved level 4 in reading, and 5% achieved level 3 in reading
+- 26% of children who took part in P4C throughout the project achieved level 5 in reading, with a further 69% achieving level 4

-- 62.5% of children exceeded the teacher's prediction for achievement at maths SAT.
-24% achieved level 5 in maths, 64% achieved level 4, 6% level 3 and 6% at level 2.
+- 62.5% of children exceeded the teacher's prediction in Key Stage 2 Maths SATs, with 24% achieving level 5 and 64% achieving level 4.
 The focus class exceeded the national average score of 43% at level 4.

-- 51% of the school population were in receipt of free school meals and 49.5% of the children had English as an additional language
+- 51% of the school's pupils were eligible for free school meals and 50% had English as an additional language

 RAIS (Raising Aspirations in Society) Project 2003-2006